finol-digital/Card-Game-Simulator/docs/pages/roadmap.md

 - Platforms: Support Tilt Five
 - Platforms: Support Android TV and tvOS
 - Platforms: Support VR + AR
-- Stretch Goal: Support game-specific rules enforcement
+- Only to be pursued if all other goals have been completed: Support game-specific rules enforcement